RareCamp/RareCamp/README.md

 After deploying to your developer AWS account, run `npm run start:ui` to run your UI locally against your AWS resources in the cloud.

 If you want to run your API locally also, you can run `npm run start:api` and `npm run start:ui:offline` separately.

-## Customization

-### Remove auto-verification

-By default, Cognito forces users to verify their email address, but this kit comes with auto-verification of new users to reduce onboarding friction.
-If you want to remove this and require users to verify their accounts, perform the following:

-1. Inside of `serverless.yaml`, remove the `cognitoAutoConfirmUser` function, the `CognitoAutoConfirmUserLambdaCognitoPermission` resource, and the `PreSignUp: !GetAtt CognitoAutoConfirmUserLambdaFunction.Arn` line.
-2. Remove the `ConfirmSignUpRedirectToSignIn`function from `packages/ui/src/AuthenticatedApp.js`, and replace `<ConfirmSignUpRedirectToSignIn override="ConfirmSignUp" />,` with `<ConfirmSignup />`.
-3. Delete `packages/api/functions/auto-confirm-user.js`

-## TODO:
-- [ ] Improve setup experience (primarily, replace myapp with custom name)
-- [ ] Custom domains
-- [ ] CloudFormation rollback triggers
-- [ ] Enable stack termination protection on prod and staging
-- [ ] Add [lumigo-cli](https://www.npmjs.com/package/lumigo-cli), especially for tuning
-- [ ] Split stacks to mitigate chance of hitting CloudFormation 200 resource limit
-- [ ] Additional unit/integration tests
-- [ ] End-to-end tests (with Cypress?)

-- [ ] Make it easy to disable PR Previews for open-source projects where you don't want to allow people to create resources in your AWS account. 🔒